 Confidence and increased connection come from setting boundaries.
 I believe maintaining boundaries is one of the most essential ways you can protect your peace and model safety and self-love to others.

-The NEW Gottman Relationship Adviser takes the guesswork out of improving your relationship.
+The Gottman Relationship Adviser takes the guesswork out of improving your relationship.
 Measure your relationship health with a research-based self-assessment, then receive a tailored digital plan proven to heal and strengthen your connection.